 A Balboa Park Audio Walking Tour provides the curious with an excellent overview of the Park, museums, architecture and gardens.
 It takes approximately 1 hour 30 minutes.
 While exploring, be sure to check out what's playing at The Old Globe Theatre.
 The internationally acclaimed, Tony® Award-winning Old Globe, one of the most renowned regional theatres in the country, has stood as San Diego's flagship arts institution for more than 70 years.
 The Old Globe produces a year-round season of 15 plays and musicals on its three stages, including its highly regarded Shakespeare festival.
 Ask about backstage tours available on Saturdays.

-Follow the Prado to the San Diego Museum of Art and have lunch at lovely Sculpture Court Café by Giuseppe.
+Follow the Prado to the San Diego Museum of Art and have lunch at Panama 66.
 As the region's oldest and largest art museum, the San Diego Museum of Art's renowned holdings include a fine selection of European old masters, 19th and 20th century American art, an encyclopedic Asian collection and growing collections of contemporary and Latin American art.

 Walk next door for free admission to the Botanical Building (one of the largest lath structures in the world) with its year-round collection of more than 2,100 permanent plants.
 The enchanting view of the Botanical Building with the Lily Pond in the foreground is one of the most photographed scenes in Balboa Park and a "must-see" destination in San Diego.